ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span style="color: orange;">Emergency shutdown due to cooling issue</span>

+**Update**: The compute and development nodes are available again.
+Jobs that were running when we did the emergency shutdown should be considered lost and need to be resubmitted.
+UCSF Facilities has re-established cooling, but there is currently no redundancy cooling system available, meaning there is a higher-than-usual risk for another failure.
+<br><span class="timestamp">January 25, 15:45 PT</span>

 **Notice**: We are shutting down all Wynton compute and development nodes as an emergency action.
 This is due to a serious issue with the chilled-water system that feeds the cooling in the Wynton data